LunarLambda/meson-gba/README.md

 ## License

-This project is licensed under the zlib license.\
+meson-gba is licensed under the zlib license.\
 See [LICENSE.txt](./LICENSE.txt) for more information.

+See the homepages of the bundled projects for their respective licensing.

 [agbabi]: https://github.com/felixjones/agbabi
 [butano]: https://github.com/GValiente/butano